TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Build.md

 2. Batch telemetry

-Error cause by a shared file for all running pipelines.
+Error caused by a shared file for all running pipelines.
 To fix just rerun the pipeline and pray the file is not being used anymore.
-It is common to experince this several times in a row or not at all.
+It is common to experience this several times in a row or not at all.

-Example of errors in log file to look for:
+Examples of error to look for in a log file:
 ```
 SolutionPackager: Exception thrown: System.IO.IOException: The process cannot access the file because it is being used by another process.
 ```